tywu999/Year-11-CS-2D-Arrays-Quiz-Latin-Square/README.md

 * `isLatinColumns`: This method takes a 2D array of integers and a checkSum and returns a boolean value depending on whether or not the sum of each column in array2d is equal to checkSum1 AND that the product of each column in array2d is equal to checkSum2
 * `isLatinSquare`: This method takes a 2D array of integers and returns a boolean value depending on whether the 2D array is a Latin square or not.

-<b>Description</b>: A Latin square is an NxN arrangement of symbols such that each symbol appears exactly once in every row and every column.<br>
-In this quiz, we will restrict our attention to Latin squares where the symbols consist of integers from 1 to N (where N is the square length).
 <br>Below is a reminder of the row, column indices of array elements.

 | 0,0     | 0,1     | 0,2     | 0,3     |